ShadiestGoat/donations/README.md

 `reload` - This will reload the `auths.json` file.
 Use this if you want to add/remove application permissions, or applications in general

 `fund` - Enter a CLI Input menu that will help with creating a new fund

+> Please not only external tools are currently capable of editing a fund!

 ## Tools